• Skip to primary navigation

 This makes the flavor much stronger and can be stored for longer.

-It’s important to remember that recipes may need less dried basil than fresh basil for the same taste.
+It's important to remember that recipes may need less dried basil than fresh basil for the same taste - similar details appear in a dried thyme vs ground thyme comparison that explains potency differences.

 Plus, while fresh basil looks good in dishes, dried basil adds more flavor and works well in slow-cooked meals where its strong aroma can really come out.